NightSpaceGTT/NightOnlineDownloader/README.md

 ## **Starting**

- - Just start the bat named "start.bat" 😂🤣
+ - Just start the bat named "start.bat" 😂🤣 / on linux onpen a Terminal on the floder and do "node index.js"
  - And enjoy (lol you didn't need me)

 ## **License**